Pepperdine University Celebrates Black History Month 2023

 5:30 PM | Performance in the Light House

-Justice, Equity, Diversity, and Inclusion Committee.
+the Justice, Equity, Diversity, and Inclusion Committee.
 As part of his lecture, "Disrupting

-Racism Through The Lens of the Arts," Dr. McCurdy will discuss his work based on Langston
+Racism Through the Lens of the Arts," Dr. McCurdy will discuss his work based on Langston

 Hughes' Ask Your Mama: 12 Moods for Jazz.
 This collection of poems serves as Hughes' social commentary on the struggle for

 freedom and equality for Africans and African Americans in the 1960s.
-Registration

 Graziadio Business School: Screening of The 1619 Project: Perspectives and Discourse